 Staffpads: Our class teachers are fully connected to Google Apps for Education with their Staffpads.
 They allow photos taken in class to be safely shared with the rest of the school community within seconds of being captured.
 The opportunities for immediate feedback to inform our pupils’ learning are exceptional.

 Computing Suite: Our Computing Suite is always ready to go with the capable assistance of our Network Manager, Mr Pindoriya.
 Our computers have been recently updated and provide the ultimate opportunity for our pupils to develop their digital wisdom with one computer per child.

 Laptops/Chromebooks: Opportunities for learning are increased by our extensive fleet of laptops and chromebooks; bringing our Computing Suite into the classroom.

-We are currently working towards gaining the NAACE ICT Mark, with our ultimate goal being their ‘3rd Millenium’ Award for computing excellence.
+We recently achieved the NAACE ICT Mark, now nearing our ultimate goal being their ‘3rd Millennium’ Award for computing excellence.